g002alghisi/WPA3-testing-platform/ESP32/Src/README.md

 As explained in the [README](../README.md) from the `ESP32/` folder, there are 2 possible ways to program the ESP32 microcontroller:
 - making use of the Arduino Core;
 - by means of ESP32-IDF.

-In general, working with the Arduino Core is quite straightforward; however, this approach is not granular.
+In general, working with the Arduino Core is quite straightforward; however, this approach is not so granular.
 For example, it is not possible to work with SAE-PK.
 On the other hand, leveraging the ESP32-IDF is not so easy, but allows to fully control the microcontroller.

 ## Arduino Core code